mrmattson/next/documentation.md

 A tag is created in following sequence:

 1. Tag is constructed
-2. Tag's JavaScript logic is executed
+2. Tag's javascript logic is executed
 3. HTML expressions are calculated
 4. Tag is mounted on the page and "mount" event is fired